MicrosoftDocs/security/security-docs/operations/respond-incident.md

 ## Incident response process

-The process of incident response to resolve an incident using Microsoft Sentinel and Microsoft Defender XDR is differs, depending on whether you onboarded your workspace to the unified security operations platform, and can access Microsoft Sentinel in the Defender portal.
+The process of incident response to resolve an incident using Microsoft Sentinel and Microsoft Defender XDR differs, depending on whether you onboarded your workspace to the unified security operations platform, and can access Microsoft Sentinel in the Defender portal.

 ## [Defender portal](#tab/defender-portal)